saverioscagnoli/resultr/README.md

 ### Problem

-Very often in the javascript world, many that could throw an error and crash your program are used without the correct error handling, an example is `JSON.parse`
+Very often in the javascript world, many that could throw an error and crash your program are used without the correct error handling, an example is `JSON.parse`:

 ```js
 const result = JSON.parse("{ "a": ");